 They are turned into zombies by powerful neurological chemical suppression.

-In 2005, a large MRI imaging study by Lieberman, showed statistically, significant shrinkage of the brain’s grey matter, in those treated with haloperidol or olanzapine, after only 12 weeks.
+In 2005, a large MRI imaging study by Lieberman showed statistically significant shrinkage of the brain’s grey matter in those treated with haloperidol or olanzapine, after just 12 weeks.

 A study by psychiatrist David Healy, of 20 hospital staff, given 5mg droperidol (a haloperidol type),and then required to perform various psychological tests.

 Revealed they all felt heavily sedated, and found, physical and mental activity, required a much greater effort.

 One said even obtaining a sandwich from a machine, was just too complicated.

 They felt disengaged from events around them, demotivated., restless, anxious, and irritated, some so distressed they felt suicidal.

 My 9 year old daughter on Risperidol in her fruit shots, as treatment for her aggression in fact caused by an undetected poo impaction, cried almost permanently, but as an autistic could not describe her misery.

 Some also reported, an inability to make judgments, about the effects of the drug, as they found it difficult to identify and describe them, whilst under its influence, so side effects could not be properly ascertained.

 Do the benefits outweigh the risks and side effects ?